kolagrey/sticky-notes/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## How to use the App
+### How to create a note
+- Select note color from the select input (just three colors for now)
+- Click on the Create Note button
+- Click anywhere on the screen to create note at that spot
+- Start writing

+### How to delete a note
+- Select a note to make it active
+- Click on the Delete Active Note button to delete the note

 ### TODO
 - Drag and Drop to delete feature (currently has a delete button for deleting active notes)
+- Saving and retrieving notes